-Donald F. Robillard, Jr. - Mr. Robillard, age 66, has served as a Director of the Company since 2012.
-Until September 1, 2017, he served as Chief Executive Officer and Chairman of ES Xplore, LLC, a direct hydrocarbon indicator technology company which in 2016 spun out of Hunt Consolidated, Inc., a private international company with interests in oil and gas exploration and production, refining, real estate development, private equity investments and land.
-Mr. Robillard served as a Director and Executive Vice President, Chief Financial Officer and Chief Risk Officer of Hunt Consolidated, Inc. from July 2015 until his retirement on January 31, 2017.
-Prior to 2015, Mr. Robillard had served as a financial officer of Hunt Consolidated, Inc. and/or its subsidiaries since 1992.
+Donald F. Robillard, Jr. - Mr. Robillard, age 67, has served as a Director of the Company since 2012.
+A 34-year employee of Hunt Oil and Hunt Consolidated, a private international company with interests in oil and gas exploration and production, refining, real estate development, private equity investments and land, he served as Executive Vice President, Chief Financial Officer and Chief Risk Officer of Hunt Consolidated, as well as a Director of both companies, from July 2015 until his retirement on January 31, 2017.
+Prior to 2015, Mr. Robillard served as a financial officer of Hunt Consolidated, Inc. and/or its subsidiaries since 1992.
+He was also CEO and Chairman of ES Xplore, LLC, a direct hydrocarbon indicator company from early 2016 until September 1, 2017, when the company was successfully turned over to a new CEO and a new Chairman.
+In May 2018, Mr. Robillard formed Robillard Consulting, LLC, an oil and gas and general consulting firm.
 He has also served as a Director of publicly traded Cheniere Energy, Inc. since September 2014 and as Chair of its Audit Committee since June 2015.

-Mr. Robillard is a Certified Public Accountant and an active member of Financial Executives International where he has served as a national director and chaired the Committee on Private Company Policy.
-Through his service as a chief financial officer at a major corporation directing the treasury, finance, planning, insurance, risk and accounting functions, the Board believes that Mr. Robillard's background provides the necessary expertise to serve as the Chairman of the Audit Committee of the Board of Directors.
+Mr. Robillard is a Certified Public Accountant and an active member of Financial Executives International where he has served as a national director as well as a member of the National Association of Corporate Directors.
+Mr. Robillard holds a B.A. in Business Administration from the University of Texas.
+As a result of his service as a chief financial officer at a major corporation directing the treasury, finance, planning, insurance, risk and accounting functions, the Board believes that Mr. Robillard's background provides the necessary expertise to serve as the Chairman of the Audit Committee of the Board of Directors.

-Edward B. Rust, Jr. - Mr. Rust, age 67, has served as a Director of the Company since 1997.
+Edward B. Rust, Jr. - Mr. Rust, age 68, has served as a Director of the Company since 1997.
 From 1987 until his retirement in 2016, Mr. Rust served as Chairman of the Board of State Farm Mutual Automobile Insurance Company, the largest insurer of automobiles and homes in the United States.
 Mr. Rust was also President of State Farm Mutual Automobile Insurance Company from 1985 to 1998 and from 2007 to 2014, as well as Chief Executive Officer from 1985 to 2015.
-He has been a Director of Caterpillar, Inc. (publicly traded manufacturer of construction and mining equipment) since 2003 and a Director of S&P Global Inc., formerly known as McGraw Hill Financial, Inc. (publicly traded global information services provider serving the financial services and business information markets), since 2001.
+He has been a Director of Caterpillar, Inc. (publicly traded manufacturer of construction and mining equipment) since 2003 and a Director of S&P Global Inc., formerly known as McGraw Hill Financial, Inc. (publicly traded global information services provider serving the financial services and business information markets) since 2001.
 His role as chief executive officer at a major corporation and experience as a Director of large, publicly traded multi-national corporations enables Mr. Rust to provide significant input and guidance to the Board and the Company.